 2. Creating Experiences for the Whole Community

 Incredible speakers come to Fuqua every year.
 As a cabinet member of Fuqua’s Media, Entertainment, and Sports club, I organized and planned our guest speaker visits.
-We were lucky enough to host NBA basketball legend David Robinson, and I led the Q&A. Working with my classmates and professors to create an informative and fun event for the community was incredibly rewarding.
+We were lucky enough to host private equity investor and NBA basketball legend David Robinson, and I led the Q&A. Working with my classmates and professors to create an informative and fun event for the community was incredibly rewarding.

 3. Accountability and Persistence